Ethnic conflict: Consociationalism

 Consociationalism is a power sharing agreement which coopts the leaders of ethnic groups into the central state's government.
 Each nation or ethnic group is represented in the government through a supposed spokesman for the group.
 In the power sharing agreement, each group has veto powers to varying degrees, dependent on the particular state.
 Moreover, the norm of proportional representation is dominant: each group is represented in the government in a percentage that reflects the ethnicity's demographic presence in the state.
 Another requirement for Arend Lijphart is that the government must be composed of a "grand coalition" of the ethnic group leaders which supposes a top-down approach to conflict resolution.

 In theory, this leads to self governance and protection for the ethnic group.
 Many scholars maintain that since ethnic tension erupts into ethnic violence when the ethnic group is threatened by a state, then veto powers should allow the ethnic group to avoid legislative threats.
 Switzerland is often characterized as a successful consociationalist state.

 A recent example of a consociational government is the post-conflict Bosnian government that was agreed upon in the Dayton Accords in 1995.
 A tripartite presidency was chosen and must have a Croat, a Serb, and a Bosniak.
 The presidents take turns acting as the forefront executive in terms of 8 months for 4 years.
 Many have credited this compromise of a consociational government in Bosnia for the end of the violence and the following long-lasting peace.

 In contrast to Lijphart, several political scientists and policy analysts have condemned consociationalism.
 One of the many critiques is that consociationalism locks in ethnic tensions and identities.
 This assumes a primordial stance that ethnic identities are permanent and not subject to change.
 Furthermore, this does not allow for any "others" that might want to partake in the political process.
-As of 2012 a Jewish Bosnian is suing the Bosnian government from precluding him from running for presidential office since only a Croat, Serb, or Bosniak can run under the consociational government.
+As of 2012 a Jewish Bosnian is suing the Bosnian government for precluding him from running for presidential office since only a Croat, Serb, or Bosniak can run under the consociational government.
 Determining ethnic identities in advance and implementing a power sharing system on the basis of these fixed identities is inherently discriminatory against minority groups that might be not be recognized.
 Moreover, it discriminates against those who do not choose to define their identity on an ethnic or communal basis.
 In power sharing-systems that are based on pre-determined identities, there is a tendency to rigidly fix shares of representation on a permanent basis which will not reflect changing demographics over time.
 The categorization of individuals in particular ethnic groups might be controversial anyway and might in fact fuel ethnic tensions.